 Non-video game examples:

 In a non-game context, many classic movies are treated this way by film historians and students.
-Nobody teaching The Birth Of A Nation in a film class wastes any breath on the plot; they just focus on the film's many stylistic tropes, and if they have time make mention of the historical context and heavily racist overtones.
+Nobody teaching The Birth of a Nation in a film class wastes any breath on the plot; they just focus on the film's many stylistic tropes, and if they have time make mention of the historical context and heavily racist overtones.
 Similarly, Metropolis is watched today for its groundbreaking special effects, futuristic architecture, and kickass robot - not its romantic plot or political message (as the screenwriter intended).
 This often ties in with its own trope.

 This can also extend to the actual game sessions of roleplaying games, much to the frustration of Game Masters with players who are only interested in hacking-and-slashing and not the Game Master's campaign storyline or even actual role-playing.
 That said, it is sometimes a Justified Trope if the Game Master has made their own world to use with an establish ruleset; when this is done, then you don't want to confuse yourself with official lore.